AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/publications.md

 </div>

-**IQ-Flow: Mechanism Design for Inducing Cooperative Behavior to Self-Interested Agents in Sequential Social Dilemmas** *Published in In Proc. of the 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2023), 2023*
+**IQ-Flow: Mechanism Design for Inducing Cooperative Behavior to Self-Interested Agents in Sequential Social Dilemmas** *Published in In Proc. of the 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS), 2023*

 <img style="float: right;" src="/images/cleanup.png" width='400'>